BootBlock/PoSh-Backup/README.md

 # PoSh-Backup
 A powerful, modular PowerShell script for backing up your files and folders using the free [7-Zip](https://www.7-zip.org/) compression software.
-Now with extensible support for remote Backup Targets.
+Now with extensible support for remote Backup Targets and optional post-run system actions.

 > **Notice:** This script is under active development.
 While it offers robust features, use it at your own risk, especially in production environments, until it has undergone more extensive community testing.
 This project is also an exploration of AI-assisted development.

 ## Features
 *   **Enterprise-Grade PowerShell Solution:** Robust, modular design built with dedicated PowerShell modules for reliability, maintainability, and clarity.
-*   **Flexible External Configuration:** Manage all backup jobs, global settings, backup sets, and remote **Backup Target** definitions via a human-readable `.psd1` configuration file.
+*   **Flexible External Configuration:** Manage all backup jobs, global settings, backup sets, remote **Backup Target** definitions, and **Post-Run System Actions** via a human-readable `.psd1` configuration file.
 *   **Local and Remote Backups:**
     *   Archives are initially created in a **local staging directory** (defined by `DestinationDir` in job settings).
     *   Jobs can be configured to additionally transfer these archives to one or more **remote Backup Targets** (e.g., UNC shares, with future support for FTP, S3, etc., via an extensible provider model).
     *   If no remote targets are specified for a job, the local staging directory serves as the final backup location.
-*   **Granular Backup Job Control:** Precisely define sources, destinations (local staging), archive names, local retention policies, 7-Zip parameters, and **remote target assignments** for each individual backup job.
+*   **Granular Backup Job Control:** Precisely define sources, destinations (local staging), archive names, local retention policies, **remote target assignments**, and **post-run actions** for each individual backup job.
-*   **Backup Sets:** Group multiple jobs to run sequentially, with set-level error handling (stop on error or continue) for automated workflows.
+*   **Backup Sets:** Group multiple jobs to run sequentially, with set-level error handling (stop on error or continue) and **set-level post-run actions** for automated workflows.
 *   **Extensible Backup Target Providers:** A modular system (located in `Modules\Targets\`) allows for adding support for various remote storage types.
     *   **UNC Provider:** Transfers archives to standard network shares.
     *   **Replicate Provider (New):** Copies an archive to multiple specified local or UNC paths, with individual retention settings per destination.